-Last updated: May 17, 2018
+Last updated: May 20, 2021

 What is Applitools’ take on the GDPR?
-We welcome the positive changes the GDPR brings, such as the increased harmonization and the “privacy by design and privacy by default” approach.
+We welcome the positive changes the GDPR brought, such as the increased harmonization and the “privacy by design and privacy by default” approach.
 Our view is that the GDPR is not only an obligation but also an opportunity to build privacy-friendly products while increasing customer trust.

 Should I, as an Applitools customer, be concerned about the GDPR?
 Our recommendation is that all our customers assess carefully whether they are subject to the GDPR and, if so, to what extent.
 The consequences of breaching the GDPR are very serious and could include fines of up to 20 million Euro or 4% of the breaching company’s global turnover (yes, the global turnover!).

 If I am a customer not based in the EU, should I still be concerned about the GDPR?
 Given the GDPR’s extraterritorial effect, our non-EU based customers are also encouraged to assess whether the GDPR applies to them or not.
-The GDPR will not only apply to companies that process the personal data of European individuals and have a presence in the EU (e.g. offices or establishments) but also to companies that do not have any presence in the EU but offer goods or services to individuals in the EU and/or monitor the behavior of European individuals where their behavior takes place within the EU.
+The GDPR not only applies to companies that process the personal data of European individuals and have a presence in the EU (e.g. offices or establishments) but also to companies that do not have any presence in the EU but offer goods or services to individuals in the EU and/or monitor the behavior of European individuals where their behavior takes place within the EU.

 Where can I learn more about GDPR?
 Additional information is available on the European Commission’s website here (http://ec.europa.eu/justice/data-protection/reform/index_en.htm)

 I have more questions.
 Who should I contact?
 If you have any additional questions about the GDPR you are welcome to contact us at (https://applitools.com/contact)